Variable2831/Legendary-Waffle/README.md

 This is an open-source JavaScript code repository that provides various functions and utilities for developers to use in their own projects.

-Please note that this project is still a work in progress.
-I am actively working on it and plan to add more features soon.
-If you have any suggestions or feedback, please feel free to open an issue or pull request. 😎

 ## Table of Contents

 - [Installation](#installation)